The Barry Reckord Bursary

 Reckord Celebrations celebrated the pioneering life and work of playwright Barry Reckord who died in 2011.

-The income from the ticket sales will fund the bursary in 2013.
+The income from the ticket sales funded the bursary in 2013.

 supports The Barry Reckord Bursary